TGITS/docker-compose-examples/postgresql-docker-compose-examples/README.md

 docker compose -f dc-postgresql-pgadmin.yml down
 ```

+The configuration of **pgAdmin** is identical to the one explained previously.

 ### PostgreSQL and Metabase

-If you only need a postgreSQL instance with Metabase you can use the docker compose file under `postgresql-docker-compose-examples/postgresql-metabase`.
+If you only need a **postgreSQL** instance with **Metabase** you can use the docker compose file under `postgresql-docker-compose-examples/postgresql-metabase`.
 To fire up the container :

 ```txt